 Literary Studies – International Literatures

-These share a first semester first-year unit as well as several other units, though each pathway has its own distinctive structure based on specific core units (outlined in the Undergraduate Handbook).
+These share a first-year ‘Gateway’ sequence, though each pathway has its own distinctive structure based on specific core units (outlined in the Undergraduate Handbook).

-Staff teaching in Literary Studies share a passion for the history, present and future of literature in a wide variety of periods, languages and forms.
-They are active researchers and support the work of a number of research units, centres and projects, including the Centre for Post-Colonial Writing, the Centre for the Book, the Utopias and ‘Locating Science Fiction’ projects, the Translation and Intercultural Studies group and the cross-school RILS (Research in Literary Studies) group.
+Staff teaching in all three pathways in the Literary Studies Major share a passion for the history, present and future of literature in a wide variety of periods, languages and forms.
+They are active researchers and support the work of a number of Literary Studies research units and centres, including the Centre for Writers and Writing, the Centre for the Book, the Literary and Cultural Research Network and the Translation and Intercultural Studies group.

-Literary Studies engages with Australian literature and relates it to both its European and indigenous roots and its increasingly wide international context.
-British literature is researched and taught in relation to European literature and with attention to the many theoretical ideas about literary criticism that have developed over the last hundred years.
+The Literatures in English pathway engages with literatures from within Australia and around the world.
+Its approach to Australian literature places it in relation to both its European and Indigenous roots and its increasingly wide international context.
+Other world literatures are researched and taught in relation to their national and transnational contexts and with attention to the many theoretical ideas about literary criticism that have developed over the last hundred years.

-Literary Studies is a key humanities discipline developing communicative, argumentative and creative skills.
+Literary Studies is a key humanities discipline developing communicative, argumentative, analytical and creative skills.

-For more information, including a full list of included units, see the Literary Studies handbook entry.
+For more information, including a full list of included units, see the Literary Studies (Areas of Study) handbook entry.